BIOGRAPHY

 Michelle Terry

-Michelle Terry is currently the Artistic Director of Shakespeare’s Globe.
-She trained at RADA is an Olivier Award-winning actress who works extensively in theatre, TV and radio, and also writes for stage and screen.
+Michelle Terry is Artistic Director of Shakespeare’s Globe.
+An Olivier Award‑winning actor, she trained at RADA and works extensively across theatre, television and radio, alongside writing for stage and screen.